nd1511/OMASGAN_/README.md

 ![plot](./images/Illustration_OMASGAN.png)

-This Code Repository contains a PyTorch implementation of the OMASGAN model.
+This Code Repository contains a PyTorch implementation for the OMASGAN model.

 Environments - Requirements: Python 3.7 and PyTorch 1.3